We have some version of a grilled burrito or quesadilla about once a week in our house.

 - ½ tsp sea salt

-- 4 Tbsp salsa, I recommend using a fresh salsa or pico de gallo, something that requires refrigeration, not from a can or bottle that stores on the shelf.
-But if all you have is canned salsa then go for it!
+- 4 Tbsp salsa, (I recommend using a fresh salsa or pico de gallo, homemade or one from the refrigerator section of the grocery store (ie: not one from a can or bottle that stores on the shelf), but use whatever you've got on hand!)